 Lack of Transportation

 Transportation can be a big issue for those with SCI.
-In recognition of this problem, many exercise programs have been designed for individuals with SCI that require little equipment and can be performed in the home.
-(See Exercise Resources).
+In recognition of this problem, many exercise programs have been designed for individuals with SCI that require little equipment and can be performed at home.
 Translink also offers their HandyDART service which can be used to get to recreation facilities (See Transportation).

 People can be self-conscious about many aspects of exercise.
 People may be concerned about how they look while exercising, not knowing how to exercise properly, not knowing how to use equipment etc. Exercise does not need to be an activity where you force yourself out of your comfort zone.
 Start with an activity or exercise you feel relatively confident in and you will find your self-confidence and willingness to try new things will grow with time.

 Create attainable goals that are specific, measurable, realistic, and timed.
 Identifying your goals is a foundational stage for progression.
 Goals provide direction and have proven to be essential for individuals to maximize their potential.
 So get active with positive goals in mind, who knows… maybe a pre-established reward will be waiting for you if you complete your goal!

 Click here for more information on goal setting.

 Get in Motion